-These paleo chicken nuggets are a fantastic nibble food that will satisfy your cravings for traditional breaded nuggets.
+These almond crusted chicken nuggets are a fantastic paleo-friendly nibble food that will satisfy your cravings for traditional breaded nuggets.

 By the time these nuggets are ready, they will be juicy on the inside and crunchy on the outside.
 They have a slight touch of flavor from the paprika, almond flour, and coconut flour.
-It’s an incredibly delicious combination that makes them worth the effort.
+It is an incredibly delicious combination that makes them worth the effort.

-These nuggets aren’t just great for people on the Paleo diet, they’re also perfect for people who are following the keto diet or on a gluten-free diet.
-They’re also perfect if you feel like eating something different from the traditional breadcrumb coating.
+These nuggets are not just great for people on the Paleo diet, they are also perfect for people who are following the keto diet or on a gluten-free diet.
+They are also perfect if you feel like eating something different from the traditional breadcrumb coating.